Horry Electric Cooperative’s outage text message alert program – MyOutage – provides a convenient way to stay connected during a power outage.

 Preventative maintenance is the best tool against outages, but there are outages caused by acts of nature, equipment failure, and even vehicle accidents that are beyond the control of the Cooperative.

-Horry Electric cannot guarantee continuous and uninterrupted electric service and will not be liable for loss or damage to any member’s equipment caused by any failure to supply electricity or by an interruption or reversal of the supply of electricity, if due to any cause beyond the reasonable control of the Cooperative.
+Horry Electric cannot guarantee continuous and uninterrupted electric service and will not be liable for loss or damage to any member’s equipment, medication or personal items caused by any failure to supply electricity or by an interruption or reversal of the supply of electricity, if due to any cause beyond the reasonable control of the Cooperative.
 These causes include, but are not limited to, acts of nature, equipment failure and vehicular accidents.

 Members should immediately notify the Cooperative of any defect in service or of any trouble or irregularity in the electric supply.